VahidN/iTextSharp.LGPLv2.Core/README.md

 FAQ
 -----------------
- > The pdf is created, but when I try to view it is says that the document is in use by another process.
+ > The pdf is created, but when I try to view it, it says that the document is in use by another process.

  You should dispose the FileStream/MemoryStream explicitly.
 It won't be closed and disposed automatically at the end.

- > I can't find what would be the equivalent of PdfTextExtractor class
+ > I can't find what would be the equivalent of the PdfTextExtractor class.

  PdfTextExtractor exists in v5.0.2+ with AGPL license (Current project is based on the iTextSharp 4.x, not 5.x).